Guided simulation of conditioned chemical reaction networks: Introduction

 \subsection{Outline}

 We introduce stochastic chemical reaction processes in \Cref{sec:GeneralSetting} and discuss examples that we will study.
-In \Cref{sec:doobh}, we describe the approach of conditioning chemical reaction processes by guiding through Doob's $h$-transform and present conditions on $g$ such that $\bb{P}^h \ll \bb{P}^g$.
+In \Cref{sec:doobh}, we describe the approach of conditioning chemical reaction processes by guiding and present conditions on $g$ such that {$\bb{P}^h$ is absolutely continuous with respect to $\bb{P}^g$}.
 In \Cref{sec:choices_for_g} we consider various choices for $g$.
+Conditions for equivalence of $\bb{P}^h$ and $\bb{P}^g$ are discussed in Section \ref{sec:equivalence}.
 In Section \ref{sec:simulations} we present methods for simulation of conditioned chemical reaction processes together with numerical illustrations.
 We end with a discussion section.
 The appendix contains various proofs.